breunigs/phrase_timezone_converter_test/README.md

   user's database.
 - I left the init boilerplate as is, as opposed to adding a commit where I remove all unneeded bits.
-- I did not translate messages to save time.
-For a real application, an implementation via Gettext seems reasonable.
 - There is currently no push update if cities get added/deleted.
 It either requires a manual refresh or other interaction.
 If using the "current time", then the time update will also refresh the cities.